lpryszcz/htseq/doc/features.rst

    This function is related but distinct from ``HTSeq.make_feature_dict``.
-This function is used in htseq-count and its barcoded twin to count gene expression because the output GenomicArrayofSets is very efficient.
+This function is used in htseq-count and its barcoded twin to count gene expression because the output GenomicArrayOfSets is very efficient.
 You can use it in performance-critical scans of GFF files.